fmalina/revisions-blocl/activism/utopiaforrealists.md

 Why?
 It all has to do with the most important development of the last decades: the feminist revolution.

-It’s safe to say the predictions of the great minds didn’t exactly come true.
+It’s safe to say the predictions of the great minds didn't exactly come true.
 Not by a long shot, in fact.

-We aren’t bored to death; we’re working ourselves to death.
+We aren't bored to death; we’re working ourselves to death.

 Time is money.
 Economic growth can yield either more leisure or more consumption.
 From 1850 until 1980, we got both, but since then, it is mostly